How Do I Compare AWS API Gateway and API Gateway V2?

 AWS API Gateway

-- RESTful APIs: Designed for creating REST APIs that follow the REST architectural style.
+- RESTful APIs: Ideal for creating REST APIs that adhere to the REST architectural style.

-- API Management: Offers tools for managing APIs, including throttling, request validation, and API keys.
+- API Management: Includes tools for managing APIs, such as throttling, request validation, and API keys.

-- Integration with AWS Services: Tight integration with AWS Lambda, AWS IAM, and other AWS services.
+- Integration with AWS Services: Seamless integration with AWS Lambda, AWS IAM, and other AWS services.

 AWS API Gateway V2

-AWS API Gateway V2, also known as Amazon API Gateway Version 2, is an evolution of the original API Gateway service.
-It supports both WebSocket APIs and HTTP APIs.
-Key features include:
+AWS API Gateway V2, or Amazon API Gateway Version 2, builds upon the original service with support for WebSocket APIs and HTTP APIs.
+Its key features include:

-- HTTP APIs: Designed for creating low-latency, cost-effective APIs that are optimized for performance.
+- HTTP APIs: Designed for low-latency, cost-effective APIs optimized for performance.

-- WebSocket APIs: Enables real-time, two-way communication between clients and servers.
+- WebSocket APIs: Facilitates real-time, two-way communication between clients and servers.

-- Simplified Pricing: More cost-effective pricing model compared to the original API Gateway.
+- Simplified Pricing: Offers a more cost-effective pricing model compared to the original API Gateway.

-- Improved Performance: Optimized for lower latency and higher throughput.
+- Improved Performance: Enhanced for lower latency and higher throughput.

 Pulumi Program to Create an API using API Gateway V2

 Below is a Pulumi program written in TypeScript to create an HTTP API using AWS API Gateway V2.
-This example demonstrates how to create an API, a route, and a deployment.
+This example illustrates how to set up an API, a route, and a deployment.

 import * as pulumi from "@pulumi/pulumi";